oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 this defense by registering a new client with the "honest" authorization server using the redirect URI that the client assigned to the attacker's authorization server.
-The attacker could then run the attack as described above, replacing the client ID with the client ID of his newly created client.
+The attacker could then run the attack as described above, replacing the client ID with the client ID of their newly created client.

 This defense SHOULD therefore only be used if other options are not available.